redotics/dataplug/README.md

-# DataHack
+# DataPlug

-On the fly schemaless multi-model data saving client using ArangoDB.
+A simple timeseries and graph data manager, in other words: on the fly schemaless multi-model data client.

+At least this is a "wannabee" !!!

 # Main requirements